-E. Upon completion of the subdivision, the subdivider shall notify the Town Manager or his/her designee in writing stating that all improvements have been completed.
-Along with this statement shall be submitted as-built record construction drawings on Mylar which were previously approved by the Planning Board.
+E. Upon completion of the Ssubdivision, the subdividerApplicant shall notify the Town Manager or his/her designee in writing stating that all improvements have been completed.
+Along with this statement shall be submitted as-built record construction drawings on Mylar which were previously approved by the Planning Board-Board.

-Article X- General Requirements
+Article IX-- General Requirements

-§ 250-274 Considerations for approval.
+§ 250-27 Considerations for approval.

-In reviewing applications for the subdivision of land, the Board shall consider the following general requirements.
-In all instances the burden of proof shall be upon the person proposing the subdivision.
+In reviewing applications for the Subdivision ofSubdivision of land, the BoardPlanning Board shall consider the following general requirements.
+In all instances the burden of proof shall be upon the person proposing the Subdivision.sSubdivision.

-§ 250-282 Review and approval by other agencies.
+§ 250-28 Review and approval by other agencies.

-Where review and approval of any subdivision or site plan by any other governmental agency is required, evidence of the status of such approval shall be submitted to the Planning Board in writing prior to with the submission of the final plan.
+Where review and approval of any s-bubdivision or site plan by any other governmental agency is required, evidence of the status of such approval shall be submitted to the Planning Board Board in writing prior to with the submission of the final plan.

-§ 250-293 Conformity with other state and local regulations.
+§ 250-29 Conformity with other state and local regulations.

-Any proposed subdivision shall be in conformity with a comprehensive plan or policy statement of the municipality and with the provisions of all pertinent state and local codes and ordinances.
+Any proposed \underline{SS} ubdivision- shall be in conformity with a comprehensive plan or policy statement of the municipality and with the provisions of all pertinent state and local codes and ordinances.

-§ 250-3024 Retention of proposed public sites and open spacecommon open spaces.
+§ 250-30 Retention of proposed public sites and Ceommon Oopen Sspaces.